coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

 ### Standalone features

-- Automatically tag repos from GitHub/GitLab/BitBucket that contain some form of `devcontainers` support.
+- Automatically tag repos from GitHub/GitLab/Bitbucket that contain a `devcontainer.json` file
   - Repos are tagged as part of Backstage's [processing loop](https://backstage.io/docs/features/software-catalog/life-of-an-entity/#processing)

 ### When combined with the frontend plugin